C14 Study in Oncology Patients With Advanced and/or Metastatic Solid Tumors

 - Are reliable and willing to make themselves available for the duration of the study and are willing to follow study procedure

-- Males and females with reproductive potential: Must agree to use medically approved contraceptive precautions during the study and following the last dose of study drug until, in the judgment of the investigator, it is safe for the patient to become pregnant or father a child
+- Males and females with reproductive potential: Must agree to use medically approved contraceptive precautions during the study and following the last dose of study drug until, in the judgment of the investigator, it is safe for the participant to become pregnant or father a child

 - Females with childbearing potential: Have had a negative serum pregnancy test less than or equal to 7 days before the first dose of study drug and must also not be breastfeeding

-- Prior radiation therapy for treatment of cancer other than pancreatic is allowed to <25% of the bone marrow and patients must have recovered from the acute toxic effects of their treatment prior to study enrollment.
+- Prior radiation therapy for treatment of cancer other than pancreatic is allowed to <25% of the bone marrow and participants must have recovered from the acute toxic effects of their treatment prior to study enrollment.
 Prior radiation to the whole pelvis is not allowed.
 Prior radiotherapy must be completed at least 4 weeks before study entry.

 Exclusion Criteria: